Pound falls after UK bank chief rules out extending help

 LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England governor confirmed the bank won’t extend an emergency debt-buying plan introduced last month to stabilize financial markets.

 “My message to the (pension) funds involved – you’ve got three days left now.
-You have got to get this done,” he said.
+You have got to get this done,” Bailey said late Tuesday in Washington.
 “Part of the essence of a financial stability intervention is that it is clearly temporary.”

+The pound fell by almost 1% to just below $1.10 after Bailey spoke, before rallying slightly after the Financial Times reported that the bank was, after all, prepared to keep buying bonds beyond the Friday deadline.

 The Bank of England intervened to prop up the bond market and stop a wider economic crisis that particularly threatened pension funds.